axelvanherle/.newsboat/README.md

 - `f` follow link
 - switch `o` and `O` binds

-# Contributing
+---
-Submit a PR.
+You can submit a PR.
 If i like what i see, it will get merged.